 "The only way we can feel or know these timing variations is if a computational system in the brain is extracting information about when the beats are supposed to occur."

 The "4/4 Musical Meter Generator" shown in the adjacent image can generate any 4/4 musical meter within broad operating constraints.
+It can drive all kinds of muscles, include those that produce breathing, fingerings and tapping feet.
 No "computational system" is needed.
 The Generator (shown here as if "dissected" from a full brain) combines the more advanced Quad Nets system with the simpler Timing Devices system, but it is an operational design and potentially realizable.
 Timing devices make up the 4-cycle previously discussed that is at the top of the image and that provides the basic 4/4 beat (with timing adjustments available for each pulse in the cycle).
 Additional projections extend downward from the 4-cycle and operate according to the "equal-output rule" discussed in the Timing Devices paper, section 3: when a timing device with multiple projections from produces a pulse, it does so equally through all projections from that timing device.

 | Your comments and suggestions are welcome.
 Please write to the adjacent email address (shown in an image to minimize spam). |